kovach/web2/docs/index.md

 above, two tuples in the `empty/2` relation are created.
 The variable `l` is bound by the query, and the symbols `'black` and `'white` are symbol literals.

-Variables occurring in an event assertion are allowed to be free (not bound in the query).
+Variables occurring in an assertion are allowed to be free (not bound in the query).

   > example [(Go):](https://github.com/kovach/web2/blob/86b7f2ff04287f57d513eb2a769067526a18f1f8/examples/go.arrow#L28)
   > ```